tecladocode/web-dev-bootcamp/curriculum/section05/lectures/04_step_2_populating_the_backlog/README.md

 ![View of my final labels](./assets/trello-final-labels.png)

 Then you can go through each card and add the appropriate label.
 This can sometimes be a bit subjective!
-I think Stories 1 and 3 should be classed as "Features", and Story 2 should be classed as a "Technical Improvement".
+I think stories 1 and 3 should be classed as "Features", and story 2 should be classed as a "Technical Improvement".

 Once you've done that, you'll see this: